 You must only sign the mortgage documents when you are satisfied with the details and that your solicitor has advised that you have satisfied the lender's requirements.

 A remortgage completion date will be agreed and your old mortgage will be paid off when the new mortgage is taken from the new lender.
 The instructed solicitor will then register your remortgage with the Land Registry, and send you copies of the mortgage documentation.
-You may wish to read our quick guide to finding a Remortgage Conveyancer
+You may wish to read our quick property guide to finding a Remortgage Conveyancer